saviosajanm/saviosajanm/README.md

 ## About Me

-I am a determined young mind with a desire to learn and work in Software Development and Artificial Intelligence.
-I have a background in programming in different languages like Python, Java, etc. and have a desire to work in the fields of Artificial Intelligence and Data Analysis.
+I am a determined young mind with a desire to learn and desire to work in the fields of Artificial Intelligence and Data Analysis.
+I have a background in programming in different languages like Python, Java, etc. I consider myself as a man of perseverance and attention to detail in projects and always makes sure nothing is unfinished or unpolished.

 ## Table of contents
 - [About](#about-me)